 Pegasus is a beautiful, handy July-to-January constellation (Northern Hemisphere) which you can use to locate other stars, constellations, and objects in the night sky.
 The rest of the time it lies below the horizon in the northern hemisphere.
+Read on to find out some more interesting facts about the constellation Pegasus.

-Seventh Largest Constellation
+Pegasus is the Seventh Largest Constellation

-Brightest Stars of Nearly Equal Magnitude
+Brightest Stars in Pegasus are of Nearly Equal Magnitude

--Enif (Epsilon Pegasi), the brightest star in Pegasus, is an orange super-giant (K2 Ib) located 690 light years away with a visual magnitude of 2.399.
+- Enif (Epsilon Pegasi), the brightest star in Pegasus, is an orange super-giant (K2 Ib) located 690 light years away with a visual magnitude of 2.399.
 It has 12 times our sun’s mass, 185 times its radius, and is 5,000 times more luminous.
 Enif means “the nose” in Arabic and marks the muzzle of the Winged Horse.

 - Scheat (Beta Pegasi), the second brightest star in Pegasus, is a red giant star (M2.5II–IIIe) found 196 light years from our solar system.
 It shines with a magnitude of 2.42, although being a semi-regular variable this can vary from 2.31 to 2.74.
 Scheat has around twice the Sun’s mass, and 1500 times its luminosity.
 The name Scheat derives from the Arabic for “the upper arm.”